What is liver cancer?

 - It filters out and breaks down toxic wastes in the blood, which are then removed from the body.

 Because the liver is made up of different types of cells, many types of tumors can form in the liver.
 Some of these are cancer and some are not.
-Tumors that are cancer are called malignant.
-The medical word for tumors that are not cancer is benign.
-These tumors have different causes and are treated different ways.
 The outlook for your health or your recovery (prognosis) depends on what type of tumor you have.

 Hepatocellular carcinoma (HCC)